Cornell Johnson Graduate School of Management: Doctoral program

 Doctoral students select two minor areas of concentration in addition to their primary field.
 Secondary fields offered by Johnson include behavioral science, managerial economics, and quantitative analysis; however, students may select a minor concentration outside of Johnson if desired.
 The program is small, with about 40 students in residence at any given time.
 Students are provided a full tuition waiver, a stipend, and health insurance.

 The doctoral program takes at least four years to complete, and the average time spent is five years.
 Students' first examination, admission to candidacy, is taken at or near the conclusion formal course work (typically following year three).
 This examination ascertains competence in students' chosen field and is administered in written and oral components.
 The second examination is a thesis defense, which is administered once the dissertation is complete.

 For 2010, Johnson's Ph.D. program was ranked #1 for experimental financial accounting.
 For finance, Johnson's Ph.D. program was ranked #6 according to a 2006 study.

 Executive MBA

+Johnson offers three off-campus Executive MBA programs.
+The Cornell Executive MBA in Metro NY, established in 1999, is based in New York City and delivered primarily at the Cornell Tech campus, with residential sessions on the Cornell University campus.
+The Cornell Executive MBA Americas, launched in 2005 in partnership with Queen’s University, is a 17-month program that combines team-based instruction across the Americas and awards dual MBA degrees from both institutions.
+Introduced in 2016, the Cornell Executive MBA/MS in Healthcare Leadership is a dual-degree program offered in collaboration with Weill Cornell Medicine, awarding an MBA from Johnson and a Master of Science from the Weill Cornell Graduate School of Medical Sciences.
 Johnson has three off-campus Executive MBA programs: